d2Anubis/Loan-Prediction/README.md

 # Machine-Learning
-This repository contains the Analytics Vidya Loan Prediction problem along with the datasets.
+This repository contains the solution to the  Analytics Vidya Loan Prediction problem along with the datasets.
 ![GitHub Logo](/LoanPrediction.png)